January 29, 2015 / Esther Choy

 After the ER, I was lying in bed not watching the movie blasting at me and something clicked.
 Call it divine intervention or a sudden moment of clarity.
 Instead of feeling ill about the virus my body had been fighting, I felt far more disgusted by the fact that all of my time and effort was going to go to waste.

 So I picked up the phone and asked the head of the search committee to let me interview with whomever was willing to speak with me.
 It was already late in the morning, and there wasn’t much time left to re-assemble the interview schedule.
 But he said he would try.

 I looked hideous.
 My conservative suit covered everything from the collarbone down, but no amount of make up could conceal what I had on my face and neck.
 So I didn’t use any.
 The strange thing is, when I felt like I had nothing to hide and no reservations, I spoke with conviction and authenticity.
 Instead of feeling self conscious about how I looked, I focused on my interviewers, their faces, their body language, their questions.
 Of the eight interviews originally scheduled, three were salvaged.
 The search committee clearly did not have enough to make their decision, I thought.
 The job was gone.
 But I had my shot; I did my best.

 One afternoon two months later, I was sitting in my apartment and the phone rang.
 I picked it up.
-It was the head of the department I would’ve liked to work for had I have the chance to complete my full day of interviews.
+It was the head of the department I would’ve liked to work for had I had the chance to complete my full day of interviews.
 After some small talk he said, “Esther, we would like to offer you the job!”

 At this point in the story, I have three options: